-2. A certain stock started at a high value of \$7 per share and has been oscillating above and below the average value, with the oscillation decreasing by 2% per year.
-However, the average value started at \$4 per share and has grown linearly by 50 cents per year.

-- a.
-Find a formula for the midline
+- A certain stock started at a high value of \$7 per share, oscillating monthly above and below the average value, with the oscillation decreasing by 2% per year.
+However, the average value started at \$4 per share and has grown linearly by 50 cents per year. a.
+Find a formula for the midline and the amplitude. - b.

-- b.
-Find a formula for the amplitude.

-- c.
 Find a function S(t) that models the value of the stock after t years.